ronaldbosma/protect-apim-with-oauth/demos/demo.md

 1. Open the [tests.http](https://github.com/ronaldbosma/protect-apim-with-oauth/blob/main/tests/tests.http) file in Visual Studio Code.

+1. Review the first request `Get a token from Entra ID`.
+   The client credential flow is used and the id and secret of the client are passed in the body of the request.
+   The scope which is the `Application ID URI` of the app registration that represents the API Management service, followed by `/.default` is also included in the body so Entra ID knows for which resource (app registration) the token is requested.

+1. Review the other three requests in the `tests.http` file.
+   The retrieved access token is passed as a bearer token in the `Authorization` header of the requests.

 1. At the right bottom, select the `validclient` environment.

-1. Click on the `Send Request` button of the first request `Get a token from Entra ID` to get an access token.
+1. Click on the `Send Request` button of the request `Get a token from Entra ID` to get an access token.
    A 200 Ok response is returned with the access token in the body.

 1. Copy the access token and inspect it on https://jwt.ms/.